 Suunto's watch lineup is more streamlined and includes multiple iterations of its flagship model, the Suunto 9, such as the Suunto 9 Baro Titanium and the newest model, the Suunto 9 Peak.
 The Suunto 7 is a hybrid, Wear OS-powered fitness/running watch, ideal for sportier people who appreciate a vibrant display on their watch.

 Proceeding further down the list of Suunto watches, the picture gets a bit more fragmented.
-The Suunto 5 is a bit dated and maybe a bit too expensive for what it has to offer.
+2022's Suunto 5 Peak, an updated version of an older model, is pleasingly lightweight but let down by clunky software and patchy heart rate tracking.
 Only hardcore hikers will put up with the small resolution display of the Traverse Alpha (it's a decent hiking watch nevertheless) while the Spartan Sport Wrist HR struggles to offer something significantly different we haven't already seen in the 9 Baro or the Suunto 7.

 Older Suunto watches, such as the Suunto 3, isn't worth buying at this point.
 We are waiting eagerly for Suunto to roll out an updated version of this entry-level watch.